jordan-cutler/CSB_flowchart/README.txt

 		value: the amount each respective option adds to the threshold of placing out of a course in general, 0 if it doesn't help or 1 if it does
-		placementCourses: the course the AP counts towards
+		placementCourses: the course the AP counts towards Elective
+		id: it's an id, just used for setting up divs
+		min_credits: minimum number of credits
+		link: the link if that elective has one
+		link_name: what the name of the link will be
+		name: used for the pre accordion, ie short name
+		title: used for the post accordion, ie long name
+		desc: it's a description of the thing.

 hoverIntent.js
 	NO TOUCH